Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 A quick learner this intelligent dog learns new commands quickly making the English Springer Spaniel one of the easier breeds to train.

-Springer Spaniel facts!
+Springer Spaniel Dog Breeds Facts

 - They were originally used to flush out – ‘spring’ – game by hunters